Investment Income That Requires Tax Reporting (2025/26)

 Transfer assets tax-free to use both partners' allowances

-What is the current Capital Gains Tax allowance? +
+What is the current Capital Gains Tax allowance for 2025/26? +

-Yes, HMRC treats cryptocurrency as assets, not currency.
+Yes, HMRC treats cryptocurrency as assets.
 Every disposal (sale, trade, gift, or using crypto to purchase goods) is a taxable event.
-You must report all crypto gains through Self Assessment and may owe Capital Gains Tax on profits above your annual allowance.
+You must report all crypto gains through Self Assessment by 31 January 2027 and may owe CGT on profits above £3,000.
+Even swapping one cryptocurrency for another is a disposal.

-What is the deadline for reporting Capital Gains Tax? +
+What is the deadline for reporting Capital Gains Tax on property? +

 Can I offset investment losses against gains? +